 Principle: Services will be capable to be offered on Digital Platforms wherever possible.

-Rationale: It is widely acknowledged that service costs can be reduced by automating them through technology solutions.
-This principle is supported by government policy.
-We may not want to offer a service digitally but we should have the ability to do so by design.
+Rationale: It is widely acknowledged that service Implications: All services will be where possible, costs can be reduced by automating them digitally enabled and aligned to the respective through technology solutions.
+This principle is corporate strategies.
+This will allow greater self- supported by government policy.
+We may not service opportunities to be unlocked for want to offer a service digitally but we should partners. have the ability to do so by design.